rootulp/explore-sets/FAQ.md

 > What general UX/UI challenges do you foresee?

-- I showed this page to my Mom who thinks it's difficult to differentiate between Set cards.
-Color and images could help to visually differentiate Sets.
+- The current cards are visually too similar.
+It would be nice to add images for tokens to visually differentiate Sets.
 - We can reduce the precision on the number of decimal places to show for Position quantities
 - New users may find Ethereum addresses difficult to view.
 We should integrate with ENS ASAP.
 - I'd like to show a network logo next to Mainnet in the header (similar to Uniswap)